renzibei/fph-table/README.md

 of your project to include it.

 Or, you can use FPH with CMake.
-Put this repo as a subdirectory under your project and then use it as a submodule of your cmake project.
-For instance, if you put `fph-table` directory under the `third-party` directory of your project, you can add the following codes to your `CMakeLists.txt`
+Put this repo as a subdirectory under your project and then use it as a submodule of your CMake project.
+For instance, if you put the `fph-table` directory under the `third-party` directory of your project, you can add the following codes to your `CMakeLists.txt`
 ```cmake
 add_subdirectory(third-party/fph-table)